alalfakawma/easyHex/README.md

 Easy Chain Hex Menu Builder

-Have not minified it yet, still in building stage.

 Import it to your html file

 You can use the function createHex to create the Hexagonal Menu.